m0smith/malabar-mode/README.md

    Warning, warning, Ubuntu users: The Intrepid emacs-snapshot package is too old (strangely enough, by about eight days).
-The Jaunty snapshot package should work, but you should consider getting the release (23.1 at the time of writing).
+The Jaunty snapshot package should work, but you should consider getting the release (23.2 at the time of writing).
 Compiling your own Emacs isn't hard.

 2. Get [CEDET][] and arrange for it to be on your Emacs load-path (I develop using CVS HEAD; older versions may or may not work), e.g. by linking the CEDET directory into your site-lisp directory.

+   Alternatively, if you are running Emacs 23.2 or later malabar-mode should work fine with the embedded CEDET.

 3. Clone the repository from `git://github.com/espenhw/malabar-mode.git`.